 "Mom... thanks," he said with a faint smile.

+A front door in a house slammed open in a Sacramento suburbs, revealing a young woman with curly brown hair, and marvelously straight teeth.
 "Dad!
 I have returned from my glorious campaign against my ancient rival; school!"
 Mabel Pines called out as she entered her home.
 She quickly dropped her school bag to the floor, and strode to the couch in the living room.
+The fifteen year old wore one of her trademarked loose fitting sweaters.
+Her long brown hair tried up in a lose fitting ponytail, she strode into her home with absolute and total ease.

-"How was the last day?" her dad called from the kitchen.
+"How was the last day?" and older male voice, belonging to her dad, called from the kitchen.

 "No one survived my onslaught," she grimly said.